juce-framework/JUCE/docs/JUCE Module Format.md

   - (Optional) A list (space or comma-separated) of weak linked OSX frameworks that are needed by this module

+- EmbeddedOSXFrameworks
+  - (Optional) A list (space or comma-separated) of OSX frameworks to embed.
+This is the same as the Xcode exporter's Embedded framework, specific for this module.

 - iOSFrameworks
   - (Optional) A list (space or comma-separated) of iOS frameworks that are needed by this module

 - WeakiOSFrameworks
   - (Optional) A list (space or comma-separated) of weak linked iOS frameworks that are needed by this module

+- EmbeddediOSFrameworks
+  - (Optional) A list (space or comma-separated) of iOS frameworks to embed.
+This is the same as the Xcode exporter's Embedded framework, specific for this module.

 - linuxPackages
   - (Optional) A list (space or comma-separated) pkg-config packages that should be used to pass